crashtestjustin/to-do-app/README.md

 need to continue by setting up functionality for to dos:

-- fix errors on clicking "FOLDERS" button and on x's for custom folders
+- localstorage API for toDos and custom folders
-- localstorage API for toDos adn custom folders
+- expand/collapse capability for custom folders
 - create folder views - ORDER THE FILTERS BY DATE THEN BY DATA ITEM
-- expand/collapse capability for custom folders
-- styling updates for remaining buttons and text areas and forms + expand/collapse dynamic icons
+- styling updates for remaining buttons and text areas and forms + expand/collapse icons on page elements
 - removed folder array item from folder object array when removed from navigation pane

 Add on